CATC Camp Fuji personnel receive COVID-19 vaccine

 |0

-This work, CATC Camp Fuji personnel receive COVID-19 vaccine [Image 7 of 7], by Katie Gray, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CATC Camp Fuji personnel receive COVID-19 vaccine, by Katie Gray, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT